 Ross University School of Veterinary Medicine is accredited by the St. Christopher & Nevis Accreditation Board, Ministry of Education to confer the degree of Doctor of Veterinary Medicine, Doctor of Philosophy (Ph.D.), and Master of Science (MSc) on its students who successfully complete the course of study.

-The status of accreditation was renewed following the submission of a self-study report and a site visit for a period of five years, effective July 1, 2017.
-About the St. Kitts-Nevis Accreditation Board.
+The status of accreditation was renewed following the submission of a self-study report and a site visit for a period of five years, effective July1, 2023.

 NORTH AMERICAN VETERINARY LICENSURE EXAMINATION

 The North American Veterinary Licensing Exam® (NAVLE) is required for licensure to practice veterinary medicine in North America.
 Senior students and recent graduates must pass the NAVLE to gain licensure.
-The American Veterinary Medical Association® - Council on Education (AVMA-COE) requires a minimum pass rate of 80% for the institution to maintain full accreditation and Ross University School of Veterinary Medicine students have consistently exceeded this standard.
+The American Veterinary Medical Association® - Council on Education (AVMA-COE) has a benchmark of 80% and Ross University School of Veterinary Medicine students have consistently exceeded this standard.
 Shown below are the pass rate percentages for Ross Vet graduates over the last five years.

 ROSS UNIVERSITY SCHOOL OF VETERINARY MEDICINE NAVLE® PASS RATE